Jump to:

 - 10 oz ground beef

-- 1 tbsp German mustard
+- 1 tablespoon German mustard

 - 1 egg

-- 1 tsp salt
+- 1 teaspoon salt

-- 1/2 tsp pepper
+- ½ teaspoon pepper

-- 1/2 tbsp paprika
+- ½ tablespoon paprika

-- 2 tsp dried marjoram
+- 2 teaspoon dried marjoram

-- 1 cup cooking oil for frying (or as needed)
+- 1 cup cooking oil for frying or as needed

 For Schnittlauchbrot (optional)

-- 1/2 loaf German Farmer's bread or sourdough bread, sliced for sandwiches
+- ½ loaf German Farmer's bread or sourdough bread sliced for sandwiches

-- 1-2 bunch chives, chopped very fine
+- 1-2 bunch chives chopped very fine

-- 2-3 tbsp softened butter
+- 2-3 tablespoon softened butter

 For Radish Snack (optional)